Updated February 2023

 If you want to check or even "refresh" your business location in Google, here's how:

-- Go to the "info" tab and click the pencil icon next to your address (this will open a mini Google Maps window).
+2. Go to the "Location" tab and click the pencil icon next to your business location address (this will open a mini Google Maps window).

-- Hit "Apply" at the bottom of the window to save your changes.
+4. Hit "Done" at the top of the map window to save your changes.

 The best way to investigate and fix this is to head over to Google Maps and search for your exact business name or address.
 If you find a duplicate business listing, you can use the "Suggest an Edit" function to effectively contact Google support, who can get it changed or taken down.